MSLNZ/msl-loadlib/docs/tutorials_dotnet.rst

 .. tip::
-   The `JetBrains dotPeek <https://www.jetbrains.com/decompiler/>`_ program can be used to reliably decompile any .NET assembly into the equivalent C# source code.
+   The `JetBrains dotPeek <https://www.jetbrains.com/decompiler/>`_ program can be used to reliably decompile a .NET assembly into the equivalent C# source code.
 For example, *peeking* inside the :ref:`dotnet_lib32.dll <dotnet-lib>` library, that the :class:`~msl.examples.loadlib.dotnet32.DotNet32` class is a wrapper around, gives